sergeimellow/python_async_vs_sync_https_get_demo/README.md

 # python async vs sync https get demo
 Tests how much faster it is to make https get requests with python when doing async vs sync requests

+### The take away:

+For 10 requests it was 4.639 times faster.
+With the 10 sync requests taking 7.032 seconds and the async requests taking 1.516 seconds.
+This should be re-run with a much larger set of URLs to get a better estimate of exactly how much faster async is vs sync get requests.

 ### example results:
 ```
     $ python3 make_async_requests.py 10_urls.csv